DATGROUP/SoapUI-Sample-Project/README.md

 # SoapUI-Sample-Project
 =======
+We test with Soap UI the API of our application.
+If you have trouble with request and response of the API, you should use this projects to understand which method needs which input.

 Steps to use the Soap UI -Projects:
 1. Click on the project -> Custom Properties
 2. Set your username, signatures etc.